 Implement New and Effective Practices

 Once you file, you and your attorney with the help of financial analysts in large and complex cases will prepare and present a debt reorganization plan to a committee of your creditors.
-Most creditors do want to be paid and are willing to be flexible but it helps if you can eliminate ineffective practices, unfavorable contracts and terminate nonproductive employees.
+Most creditors do want to be paid and are willing to be flexible but it helps if you can eliminate ineffective practices, unfavorable contracts, and terminate nonproductive employees.
 In some cases, you may have to close stores while your attorney can renegotiate new contracts with suppliers or unions.
-Leases that are too restrictive or burdensome can be voided in a bankruptcy and redone on more favorable terms
+Leases that are too restrictive or burdensome can be voided in bankruptcy and redone on more favorable terms

 If you can present a new plan for operations that appears reasonable and is workable, your creditors may be more accepting even if it means they will receive less than your financial obligations to them.